 Or experiment.
 There are many variables involved when it comes to how a bike behaves as an integrated unit.

 It’s tempting to think that all you need to do is find the independent variable (the one variable that affects all the others . . . or in other words, the culprit!).

 - what specific components you use

 - whether you are using components from different manufacturers

 All come together uniquely for any particular bike build.

 PF30 Bottom Bracket Installation Tool

 The ring mounts onto the press-bracket.
 Because this toolset is multifunctional, that recess serves other purposes.
-So that the press-bracket fits perfectly to the pf30 bottom bracket face, we need to temporarily fill that space.
+In order for the press-bracket to fit perfectly to the pf30 bottom bracket face, we need to temporarily fill that space.

 We’ll also need this piece to contain the bolt—the head of the bolt rests here.